 For the Library: garden inspiration from the fertile mind of Tom Stuart-Smith

-One of Britain’s finest landscape and garden designers presents a monograph of his most beautiful projects – garden envy doesn’t quite cover it
+Tim Richardson present a monograph of landscape and garden designer Tom Stuart-Smith's most beautiful projects – garden envy doesn’t quite cover it

 The projects in the book are neatly separated: “Tradition”, for example, features gardens for historic properties such as Windsor Castle, Wycliffe Hall and Madresfield Court in Worcestshire; “Scale” touches on epic projects such as Tom’s garden for the Bicentennial glasshouse at RHS Wisley.
 But one of the most charming sections is the opening one, “The Nurtured Space”, in which, alongside Tom’s first large scale project at Broughton Grange in Oxfordshire, we discover other walled-in and enclosed projects, including Tom’s own garden at his home, ‘The Barn’ – part of the large Hertfordshire estate in which he grew up and did his first gardening.
 With its “gradient of naturalism”, which sees planting becoming more meadow-like as it moves away from the house, it’s a wonderful expression of Tom’s gardening philosophy.
 As he puts it in his essay, later in the book: “The more I have thought about gardens and their relationships to the surrounding landscape, the more I see the constant referencing between the internal and the external, like the negotiations we make in a complex social context – between ourselves, our friends, and the wider world.”
 Something to think about, surely, as you head out this Saturday afternoon for the first – let’s hope of many – of this summer’s barbecues, jugs of cocktails and open-air dinners.